 The next platform upgrade, titled Constantinople, was set to be launched this January but was delayed to an unspecified date.
 According to a Twitter message posted by the Ethereum team, the delay is due to security concerns.

 Anyhow, when it does happen, the update should feature:

 - Improved blockchain efficiency,

 - Reduced block rewards for miners,

 - Increased ASIC resistance.

 Ethereum should release another update later this year as well.
-It will include the Casper protocol implementation and sharding.
+It will include Casper protocol implementation and sharding.
 The Casper protocol will switch Ethereum from Proof-of-Work to Proof-of-Stake protocol.
-Sharding will increase the transaction speeds by splitting network resources.
-Thus, a single node will no longer have to process every transaction in the history in order to perform a new transaction.
+Sharding will increase transaction speeds by splitting network resources.
+Thus, a single node will no longer have to process every transaction in history in order to perform a new transaction.